CumulusNetworks/docs/content/version/cumulus-netq-21/Cumulus-NetQ-UI-User-Guide/UI-Preface.md

 capabilities.
 These resources are identified here along with information about how the content is presented.

-## What's New in Cumulus NetQ 2.2</span>
+## What's New in Cumulus NetQ 2.1

-Cumulus NetQ is now available as a cloud service, making it even easier to scale with your network growth.
-Just like Cumulus NetQ deployed in your premises, real-time data collection and fabric-wide performance analysis are available through the cloud service.
-New functionality has also been added to the NetQ UI.
+Cumulus NetQ has been reinvented to scale with the fast adoption rate of open networks and rapid network growth.
+In addition to the real-time data collection and fabric-wide performance analysis that are already supported in Cumulus NetQ 1.4.1, Cumulus NetQ now offers a graphical user interface for:

-**Cumulus NetQ 2.2.0** includes the following new features and
-improvements:

-*For on-site and SaaS*

-  - Graphical User Interface (UI)

-      - Added ability to monitor and validate OSPF network protocol and services operation

-      - Added ability to validate MTU, Sensors, VLAN and VXLAN protocols

-      - Added events for MTU, OSPF, VLAN, and VXLAN

-      - Added new standard user role, *user*, with reduced access permission compared to the administrative user

-      - Added Prescriptive Topology Manager (PTM) events

-  - Command Line Interface (CLI)

-      - Included Interface Statistics as an early access feature

-*For SaaS only*

-  - Released new Cumulus NetQ Cloud Appliance to speed deployment and get monitoring as quickly as possible

-  - Added CLI support for installation and configuration of the Cumulus NetQ Cloud Appliance

-  - Added support for multiple data centers
+  - Data visualizations of the overlay and underlay networks,

+  - Simplified network troubleshooting with network-wide roll-ups of health and alarm status in a single card, and

+  - Proactive validation of the network status and configuration to regularly detect network issues.

 <span style="color: #353744;"> For further information regarding new
 features, improvements, bug fixes, and known issues present in this